 To determine the financial position of the business, figuring out your owner’s equity is a good way.
 Furthermore, if you seek financial assistance from lenders or investors, you will undoubtedly need to calculate it.
 Therefore it is important to know it’s will not reflect the market value of your real assets.

 To calculate the owner’s percentage that is by reducing the liabilities of the asset’s worth.
-Here’s the equations:
+Here are the equations:

 Equity owner = asset-liabilities